AlphaBitsCode/SecondBrains/README.md

 | **IoT Infrastructure**  | Message Queue            | Mosquitto           | [mosquitto.org](https://mosquitto.org/)       | Facilitates message queuing for IoT communications                             |
 |                         | IoT Workflow Coordinator | NodeRed             | [nodered.org](https://nodered.org/)           | Enables low-code programming for event-driven IoT applications                 |

+# Network Configuration

+For secure and efficient networking within the enterprise environment, SecondBrains recommends the use of ZeroTier and Cloudflare Tunnel to set up a private network.
+These tools facilitate the creation of secure, easy-to-manage networks that connect devices, services, and applications across varied environments without exposing them directly to the internet.

+[ZeroTier](https://www.zerotier.com/): Offers a simple yet powerful way to create and manage a virtual network, allowing devices to connect securely over the internet as if they were on the same local network.
+This is ideal for connecting distributed systems, remote workers, and IoT devices securely.

+[Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/): Allow local HTTP traffic to be mapped to a specific subdomain.
+Especially useful when your server does not have static IP, or does not allow incoming traffic on common ports.

 # Support
 If you need help or have questions about SecondBrains, please check out our Discussions section for common questions or to open a new topic.
 For direct support, Alpha Bits is currently offering consultation and implementation services tailored to the diverse open-source stack utilized in the SecondBrains architecture ([contact@alphabits.team](mailto:contact@alphabits.team)).